Increase

 identity and positioning

-help companies create a clearer market position and increase
+and positioning can help companies create a clearer market

-brand value.
-Branding is all about creating feeling and belief
+position and increase brand value.
+Branding is all about creating

 Web site